 We award Credit for all modules you passed.
 This can include Credit additional to an award.
 This means you might get both an award and extra Credits.

 You’ll receive a transcript setting out any Interim Award and all Credit you’ve achieved.
 You can use this transcript as evidence of your achievement if you transfer to a course at another institution and you can use it to apply for the professional exemption.

 All University Interim Awards and Award of Credit align with the UK’s Framework for Higher Education Qualifications and the Higher Education Credit Framework for England.
 So, if you apply to another institution, they’ll understand how much study you undertook, the level you studied and the range of skills achieved.
 They’ll use this information to decide how much exemption you receive.

 If you want to change modules, it’s important that you check the deadlines to do this with your course:

 Please check with your course director/team whether module changes can be made for your course.

-Otherwise, you’ll need to log in to MyRecord via the ‘Student and Staff Login’ - using your student username and password as you would to sign into any of our other online services.
+Otherwise, you’ll need to log in to MyRecord via the ‘Student and Staff Login’ - use your student username and password as you would to sign in to any of our other online services.

 We care about your wellbeing and appreciate that while university can be inspiring it can also be challenging.